mHealthTechnologies/mHealthDroid/README.md

 #### Visualization

-This tab permits to visualize the signals recorded through the sensors.
+This tab permits to visualize the signals recorded through the enabled sensors.
 The tab is composed by a graph and two buttons: the *Configuration* button and the *Start* button.

-When the *Configuration* button is pressed, a menu is open in order to set the graph configurations.
-The options are initially disabled (the graph has a configuration by default).
-These have to be enabled in order to use them.
-The configuration menu is not available during the visualization, so the graph must be set before starting.
-The configuration options are the following ones:
+When the *Configuration* button is pressed, a menu is shown in order to set the graph configurations.
+The options are initially disabled (default configuration).
+The configuration menu is not available during the visualization, so the graph features must be set before.
+The configuration options are:

 - *View Port*.
 This option sets the graph view port.
 That is, the number of samples to be shown in the graph.
 - *Y coordinates*.
 This option sets the maximum and minimum values for the Y axis.
 - *Legend*.
-This option shows the legend of the graph series.
+This option permits to show a legend of the graph series.
 It can be aligned in three different positions.
-On the top of the graph, in the middle, or at the bottom.
+On top of the graph, in the middle, or at the bottom.

 <img src="http://apuestasrafag.files.wordpress.com/2014/03/visualization.png?w=253" height = 300>
 <img src="http://apuestasrafag.files.wordpress.com/2014/03/visualizationinit.png?w=253" height = 300>
 <img src="http://apuestasrafag.files.wordpress.com/2014/03/visualizationconfiguration1.png?w=253" height = 300>
 <img src="http://apuestasrafag.files.wordpress.com/2014/03/visualizationconfiguration2.png?w=253" height = 300>

-When the Start button is pressed, a list of devices streaming is showed in order to select the device to be visualized.
+Once the *Start* button is pressed, a list of devices currently streaming is showed.
+From this list the user can select sensor data streams to be visualized.
 In case there are no devices streaming, an error message will be showed.
-When a device is selected, it is displayed a list with the device enabled sensors.
-When the device sensors to visualize are selected, and the OK button is pressed, the visualization starts.
+When a device is selected, it is displayed a list with the available sensors.
+The visualization starts after selecting the sensors and pressing the OK button.

 <img src="http://apuestasrafag.files.wordpress.com/2014/03/devicesvisualization1.png?w=253" height = 300>
 <img src="http://apuestasrafag.files.wordpress.com/2014/03/deviceandsensors1.png?w=253" height = 300>